 PIED Pet Scan Molecular imaging will therefore fulfill both a diagnostic role and treatment role by allowing doctors to pinpoint disease sites and track the progress of drug therapies.
 The same contrast agents used to highlight disease sites may even be able to carry drug payloads that can be selectively unleashed precisely where they are needed.

 By providing healthcare organizations with an efficient means of identifying and treating disease before patients even begin to suffer symptoms, molecular medicine has the potential to massively reduce the costs associated with late-stage intervention and after-care.

-PET is a form of nuclear imaging technology whose acronym stands for Positron Emission Tomography.
-It is based on the particular properties of positron emitter radionuclides (also called ’beta plus rays’).
+PET (Positron Emission Tomography) is a form of nuclear imaging technology which is based on the particular properties of positron emitter radionuclides (also called ’beta plus rays’).
 Products labelled with these radionuclides are injected into patients and the biological properties of the molecule on which they are bound result in a concentration in specific cells that recognize these molecules.
 In fact, this principle is not different from the more common SPECT (Single Photon Emission Computed Tomography) imaging technology, but the special use of beta emitters requires the detection of the radiation to be done with special equipment.

 There are presently two limitations in the development of the PET technology: